Alfresco/acs-community-packaging/dev/README.md

 repository webapp (`alfresco.war`) in a tomcat instance.

 ## Build -repo projects
-Build the `alfresco-community-repo` (if you have not done so already), so that your changes are in the enterprise alfresco.war file.
+Build the `alfresco-community-repo` (if you have not done so already), so that your changes are in the community alfresco.war file.
 ~~~
 $ # The `comR` alias includes the following commands:
 $ cd alfresco-community-repo
-$ mvn clean install -PcommunityDocker  -DskipTests=true -Dversion.edition=Community
+$ mvn clean install -Pbuild-docker-images  -DskipTests=true -Dversion.edition=Community
 $ cd ..
 ~~~